mariadb-operator/mariadb-operator/docs/MAXSCALE.md

     syncMaxConnections: 90
 ```

 As you could see, you are also able to limit the number of connections for each component/actor.
-Bear in mind that, when running in [High availability](#high-availability), you may need to increase this number, as more MaxScale instances implies more connections.
+Bear in mind that, when running in [high availability](#high-availability), you may need to increase this number, as more MaxScale instances implies more connections.

 ## Kubernetes `Service`